PriyankaRadja/Paw-Attack/README.md

 # Paw-Attack
 A 2D html game using JavaScript.
 The game employs audio and visual effects to make the gameplay fun.
+The player character is made using spritesheet.
+This game was made with reference to the edx course "HTML5 Apps and Games" given by W3C.

 ![alt text](https://github.com/PriyankaRadja/Paw-Attack/blob/master/data/img/mainpage.png "Paw Attack game start page")